CUBRID/cubrid-manual/en/sql/tuning.rst

         FROM (SELECT name, nation_code, code, count(*) cnt FROM athlete WHERE nation_code = 'KOR' GROUP BY name, nation_code ) a, record r
         WHERE a.code = r.athlete_code;

-The following example shows how **Predicate Push**/ works in a situation where there are multiple subqueries.
+The following example shows how **Predicate Push** works in a situation where there are multiple subqueries.

 .. code-block:: sql